Mathematics 270 Linear Algebra I

 Read, and study, pages 291-298 of the textbook (exclusive of “More on the Equivalence Theorem” ).

-Observe in Example 4 on page 294 that if A is an n × n triangular matrix, then the eigenvalues of A are the entries on the main diagonal of A .
+Observe in Example 4 on page 294 that if is an triangular matrix, then the eigenvalues of are the entries on the main diagonal of .

 Read Theorem 5.1.3 and Examples 6 and 7 on pages 295-298.
 Note that the solution space for the linear system (4.3), determined by the eigenvectors, is called eigenspace.
 The concept of the base for the eigenspace is introduced in Example 6.
 However, the general concept of bases for general spaces is beyond the scope of this course.